 ASIC is a member of the Phoenix Taskforce, which comprises federal, state and territory government agencies who collaborate to combat illegal phoenix activity.
 The aim of the Phoenix Taskforce is to provide a whole-of-government approach to identify, disrupt and prosecute those who engage in or facilitate illegal phoenix activity.

-Suspected phoenix activity can be reported to the Phoenix Hotline on 1800 807 875 or online at the ATO website.
+Suspected phoenix activity can be reported to the Phoenix Taskforce on 1800 060 062 or online at the ATO website.